8 day hikes in Mid-Canterbury, New Zealand

 1100m | 640m gain | 10.96km return | 4.5-5 hour return

-The Miner’s track to Woolshed Creek hut going in and back is one of my go-to day hikes in mid Canterbury.
-It’s the easiest day hike in Mid Canterbury, great for kids and gains just over 350 meters of elevation.
+The Miner’s track to Woolshed Creek hut going in and back is one of my go-to day tracks.
+The track is more of a gradual climb and is the easiest day hike in Mid Canterbury, great for kids and gains just over 350 meters of elevation.
 This one makes for an awesome beginner hike.

 Both tracks are well marked with a detailed map at the start of the track.
 Dogs are not permitted in this area.